ahmedkaludi/wp-multilang/readme.txt

 WP Multilang is a multilingual plugin for WordPress.

 Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text fields in widgets.

+== New Features of the plugin WP Multilang ==
+* Support block based widgets
+* Support different feature image for each language

 == Features of the plugin WP Multilang ==